fishsciences/artemis_methods/intro/modeling_eDNA.md

 the threshold on Cq.
 Importantly, the $\hat{log[eDNA]}$ values in the model are not censored, allowing the latent variable to reflect the "true" [eDNA] beyond the censorship point.
-The likelihood that a sampled $log[eDNA]$ value will exceed the threshold, given measurement error in the process and an estimated $\hat{log[eDNA]_i}$ value is given by the normal cumulative distribution function, $\Phi()$,
+The likelihood that a sampled $log[eDNA]$ value will exceed the threshold is a function of the measurement error and the estimated latent $\hat{log[eDNA]_i}$ value.
+We calculate this likelihood using the normal cumulative distribution function, $\Phi()$,

 $$ Pr[log[eDNA]_i > U ] = 1 - \Phi(\hat{log[eDNA]_i} - \mu_i / \sigma)$$

-Thus, the models in `artemis` accommodate the the data censoring process by accounting for the probability that the observed value will exceed the threshold.
+Thus, the models in `artemis` account for the data censoring process by accounting for the probability that the observed value will exceed the threshold.
 As detection limits vary with genetic assay, the upper threshold on Cq in the model is adjustable by the user.